heiskr/u/README.md

 set $a $[1 2 3]
 ```

-The `get` and `set` methods exist on all tuples, lists, sets, groups, maps, and objects, respecting the mutability characteristic.
+The `get` and `set` methods exist on all tuples, lists, sets, groups, maps, objects, tables, and dictionaries, respecting the mutability characteristic.
 A `set` operation will always return the full value of the iterable.

 ```
 set a (get myMap 'key')